jhyman2/PostgreSQL-todo/README.md

 ----
 ## Usage
-1. Run 'npm install' in your terminal.
+1. Run `npm install` in your terminal.
 2. Run `node index` in your terminal.
 3. Open `localhost:8080` in a browser.